 - Anxiety and Anger are universal.
-Few human beings have seemed to rise above them.
-They are both survival emotions.
+Few human beings have seemed to rise above them because they are both survival emotions.

 - Anxiety represents a feeling of vulnerability and helplessness.
 The intention is to be so unpleasant that it compels us to take action to decrease it.
 So, we are hard-wired to avoid this emotion at all costs.

 - Anger feels powerful.
 It is a fast effective response that masks anxiety.
 It also gives you the extra boost to assist you in solving the problem that is causing your anxiety.

 The Disconnect of Anger

 - Anger both masks the feeling of anxiety and turbocharges the negative circuits that produce anxiety.

 Give Up Your Anger?

-Not only is it deadly for your quality of life, but the interaction between anger and anxiety makes treatment very difficult.
+Not only is it deadly for your quality of life, but the interaction between anger and anxiety makes treatment difficult.
 In essence, you are being asked to give up your anger so you can experience anxiety.
 Raw anxiety is an unpleasant feeling.
 It is this interaction that may be the root cause of why it is commonly thought that you cannot really be open for change until you “hit bottom.”
 In other words, the anxiety is so out of control that it can no longer be contained by either functional or dysfunctional means.